Dante4109/resume/README.md

 -	Reported project status utilizing Jira, GitHub, PowerPoint, and other third-party applications.
 -	Managed multiple internal GitHub repositories and python packages.
--	Worked with quality control (QC) and business technology (BT) to provide software-based solutions to heavy financial data related processes. cChampioned best practices for application hosting and architecture options when transitioning desktop applications to web based hosting.
+-	Worked with quality control (QC) and business technology (BT) to provide software-based solutions to heavy financial data related processes.
+- Championed best practices for application hosting and architecture options when transitioning desktop applications to web based hosting.